RebeccaDmello/Web-Development/Bootstrap_Responsive_Website/README.md

 Responsive Website using Bootstrap

-CSS Selectors used in these projects are:
+CSS Selectors used in these projects are
 ~"tag_name" is also known as simple selector which sets css attributes to the same tags.
 ~".class_name" is class selector which set attributes for the container having the class name.
 Same class names can be used with multiple tags.
 ~"#id_name"  is unique and more specific selector which sets css attributes for the particular container having the same id name.